How To Use And Configure WordPress Widgets

 Learn how to use and configure WordPress widgets on your sidebar.
 This tutorial explains the basic concepts of using Widgets to extend the functionality of your website and provides an overview of the Widgets area.

-WordPress gives you the ability to easily insert, remove, and reorganize content from your website’s sidebar (or header and footer sections too, depending on what theme is installed on the site) using widgets.
+WordPress gives you the ability to easily insert, remove, and reconfigure content on your site’s sidebar (and header and footer sections, depending on your theme) using widgets.

-Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on the WordPress theme you have installed) like:
+Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on the theme) like:

 • blog post categories